Interventions by hallmark — matrix

 OR contains(target-hallmarks, [[genomic-instability]])

 SORT clinical-stage DESCClass-level synthesis: Zero compound/intervention pages link here.
 The hallmark page documents senolytics, NAD+ precursors (PARP1 substrate), and caloric restriction as tangential interventions, but none target genomic instability as a primary mechanism.
 This is a correct reflection of the therapeutic landscape — no intervention yet directly restores DDR fidelity in aged human tissue. low tractability is accurate.
-The most tractable near-term approach (NAD+ precursors → PARP1 substrate replenishment) is speculative. needs-tagging: NMN and NR have a DDR-support mechanism but are not tagged here; decision pending on whether a mechanism-speculative tag is appropriate.
+The most tractable near-term approach (NAD+ precursors → PARP1 substrate replenishment) is speculative. gap/needs-tagging: NMN and NR have a DDR-support mechanism but are not tagged here; decision pending on whether a mechanism-speculative tag is appropriate.

 Telomere attrition